decatorevista/storytelling/about.md

 ### What language will the conference be in?

-All speeches and workshops will be in English.
+All keynote speeches and breakout sessions will be in English.

 ### How much does it cost?
 How do I register?